stianst/keycloak-containers-demo/README.md

 address and click `Log In`.
 Open your email and you should have a mail with a link which will authenticate you and bring you to the JS Console.

+Now let's add OTP to the mix.
+Open the [Keycloak Admin Console](http://localhost:8080/auth/admin/).
+Go back to the `Browser-email` flow.
+Click `Actions` and `Add execution`.
+Select `OTP Form`.
+Then mark it as `Required`.

+Open the [JS Console](http://localhost:8000) and click Logout.
+Login again.
+After you've done the email based login you will be prompted to configure OTP.
+You'll need Google Authenticator or FreeOTP on your phone to try this out.

 ## Cool stuff we didn't cover!